 Few of the best stock investors hold their winning stocks forever.
 For example- Warren Buffett bought made his first investment in the Coca-cola company in the late 1890s and he is still holding them.

 You should keep your winners in your portfolio as long as possible.
-These stocks are the ones who will be driving your portfolio upwards.
-The strategy to build a strong portfolio is simple- ‘hold on to your winners and cut the losers’.
+These stocks are the ones that will be driving your portfolio upwards.
+The strategy to build a strong portfolio is simple- ‘Hold on to your winners and cut the losers.

 9. Should I use a stop loss on my investments?